Larek96/Media-Bias/README.md

 Only minimal cleanup was needed:

 - 🗑️ Removed outlets with missing bias ratings.
 - ✏️ Standardized bias labels for clarity

-Once the data was cleaned and outliers removed, I used PowerQuery to import the excel file to Power BI.
 ---

 ## 🎯 Key Questions Explored